Configure an M4 Mac for Video Editing

 GPU Cores

 UPDATE: I used to say the number of GPUs doesn’t really matter.
 In this round of testing, they matter a lot.
 Once you have at least 24 GB of RAM, if you need to choose between more RAM or more GPU cores, buy more GPU cores.
+More RAM is nice, but more GPUs boost performance.

 RAM

-Again, based on my testing, you won’t see a significant improvement in media editing or rendering performance with more than 48 GB of RAM.
+Again, based on my testing, you won’t see a significant improvement in media editing or rendering performance with more than 24 GB of RAM.
 Remember, all NLE software was designed to run in 8 GB of RAM.
 What more RAM gets you is larger cache files.

-UPDATE: Based on my testing of Final Cut, Premiere and Resolve, systems with more RAM, but fewer GPU cores are not as fast as systems will less RAM and more GPU cores.
+UPDATE: Based on my testing of Final Cut, Premiere and Resolve, systems with more RAM, but fewer GPU cores are not as fast as systems with relatively less RAM and more GPU cores.
 At a minimum, get 24 GB of RAM.
 Then, if you have to choose, buy more GPU cores before you buy more RAM.

 Storage